(A) As used in this section:

 (7) The name of the owner of the well, the address of the location where the well was constructed, and either the state plane coordinates or the latitude and longitude of the well;

 (8) The signature of the individual who constructed the well and filed the well log;

-The log shall be filed with the division of soil and water resources within thirty days after the completion of construction of the well on forms prescribed and prepared by the division.
+The log shall be filed with the division of water resources within thirty days after the completion of construction of the well on forms prescribed and prepared by the division.
 The log shall be kept on file by the division.

 (C) Any person that seals a well shall keep a careful and accurate report of the sealing of the well.
 The sealing report shall show all of the following:

 (1) The name of the owner of the well, the address of the location where the well was constructed, and either the state plane coordinates or the latitude and longitude of the well;

 (2) The depth of the well, the size and length of its casing, and the static water level of the well;